You’ve got a great camera, but which bag suits your needs best?

 - yoga pants are amazing, but be sure to bring a few looser items of clothing when visiting specific cultures

 - roll all of your clothes in order to fit in the max.
 I organize using these handy little zip up cases.
-You can get them for $22.95
+You can get them for Out of stock

 - If you want to simplify while abroad – practice low maintenance hair (10 mins or less) if you have either curly hair that you can mousse and air dry or thin hair that blows out/dries in no time then you’re golden.
 For the rest of the population, I recommend trying a few things before leaving home and/or bringing dry shampoo with you to extend the amount of time you can last between washes.
 Other easy fixes include braiding, quick updos, headbands, and attempting the scrunch look with different products (it may look great – you don’t know until you try!)